 With my expansive knowledge of eight chords, I bought a guitar to play around and record distorted ambient tones over excerpts from early drafts of the poems.
 I created a Spotify playlist to convey the project’s mood—Nine Inch Nails, Godspeed You!
 Black Emperor, and Brian Eno did abound.
 I made a list of movies that captured the right feeling and art direction.
 I sketched out characters like they teach you in art school, then like comic book characters, and then like a five-year-old had drawn them.
 I made animated prototypes.
 I listened to Mary Oliver read poetry.
 I watched old black-and-white movies of Picasso painting faces on glass.
 My mind was goulash, and I wasn’t even sure what I was on the hunt for—maybe just shapes and sounds and gestures that felt like home.

 It was a Thursday afternoon in September 2019, and I’d been staring at my outstretched left leg for several hours.
 I watched it slowly rise and fall in the sling of a machine that rotated it for me like an elliptical machine, only I was horizontal in my bed.
-The week before, I’d undergone elective surgery to repair cartilage that had torn from the bone in my hip socket, which had left me with a cocktail of hip, back, sacrum, and sciatic pain from what I had assumed must be overuse from sports.
-Or, had it just been a love tap from everyone’s least favorite freeloading roommate, Chronic Stress, who we had never invited to stay with us in the first place?
+The week before, I’d undergone elective surgery to repair cartilage that had torn from the bone in my hip socket, leaving me with a cocktail of hip, back, sacrum, and sciatic pain from what I had assumed must be overuse from sports.
+(Or, had it just been a love tap from everyone’s least favorite freeloading roommate, Chronic Stress, who had never been invited to stay with us in the first place?)

 Across the room, a stack of a dozen or so pieces of black, three-foot-tall foamboard leaned against the wall.
 A few weeks before surgery, I’d duct-taped them together into accordions, allowing them to stand upright on the floor in freestanding panels.
 The foamboard partitions were my alchemy lab.
 Instantly, the square footage of my studio apartment multiplied as the new wall space sprung forth across their surfaces.
 And then, like Cinderella's pumpkin, everything went back to the way it was before when I folded them back up and rested them in the corner.

 That year I’d started to make some serious progress.
 I’d begun to feel less sheepish about the possibility that I might be writing an actual book, and I dedicated myself to its exploration.
-A shortage of ideas was never a challenge–it was how to sort out a surplus.
-How would I translate swarms of thematic concepts into a coherent story?
+A shortage of ideas was never the challenge–it was how to sort out their surplus.
+How would I translate so many swarms of concepts and themes into a coherent story?
 I was writing consistently every weekend and at night after my job, and eventually, I managed to scrounge together a draft manuscript, complete with cues for the inclusion of accompanying illustrations.
-By this time, the project was well-defined as a crime thriller from the first-person perspective of Rosalyn’s journal.
-The plot thickened when Rosalyn realizes her dreams are somehow clues that might solve the crime.
+By this time, the project was well-defined as a crime thriller from the first-person perspective of Rosalyn’s journal, and the plot thickened when Rosalyn realizes her dreams might somehow be clues to solve the crime.
 Her dreams were all expressed as poems—a device I employed to break with reality—and I devoted hundreds of hours to the great task of weaving them all together.
 The sheer complexity of mapping out the mystery was a thrilling challenge.
 I, the author, knew things that Rosalyn (and the reader) did not, and I had to figure out how to tease the clues slowly and with the right subtleties throughout the manuscript to create the intended suspense.

 My solution was to create a physical map.
 I printed the corresponding passages for each clue and taped them onto the foam board like a detective’s war room.
 If I changed a detail, I could visually follow its impact on the rest of the story.
 It was like a horizontal Jenga set made of rhyming couplets instead of blocks.
 Because each chapter was also formatted as a dated letter, I also needed to ensure my temporal references added up.
 For this, I created a calendar and appended any other key information, such as full moons or plot developments, that I might need to refer to in descriptions.
 I had to know how everything related.
 This seemed to work well, and it was motivating to see the story physically take shape.
 I knew I had the beginnings of something interesting, but I still had no idea how far away I was from a readable book.